 - Viruses essentially do this to their host cells.
 Diseases are a side effect.

 - There is a type of fungus called Ophiocordyceps unilateralis, which possesses ants and controls them so it can make them crawl into a good spot to grow and reproduce in.
 After it forces the ant to go into a suitible spot it uses the sugars in the the ants body to live on and eventually leaves the ant as a husk.
 It will then grow out of the ant's body, ripping it open.
+Several ant species have developed counter-measures to this by observing ants with unusual behaviour and quickly guiding them far away so that the doomed ant won't infect the whole hive.
+It's quite efficient too.

 - Sea louse larvae do this to their mother.